 Click the links below to find more information:

-In addition to its cardiovascular focus, the pharmacology program has strong ties with the UMMC Cancer Institute.
-The director, Dr. Lucio Miele, is a professor of pharmacology and toxicology.
-He mentors several students in the pharmacology program, and there are on-going collaborations between him, other Cancer Institute faculty and faculty in pharmacology; namely, Drs.
-Roy J. Duhe and Roman in regard to the role of 20-HETE in the onset and treatment of cancer.
-Dr. Duhe also studies the mechanistic regulation of Janus kinase as well as the role of Janus kinase and cellular redox potential in the onset of diabetes, and cardiovascular disease.
-Finally, the pharmacology department operates an institutional Core Mass Spec/Proteomics and Analytical facility for the University of Mississippi Medical Center that houses a variety of HPLC, GCMS and two state-of-the-art LC/MS/MS instruments.
-The department is well equipped for confocal fluorescent imaging, patch clamp studies, core molecular and cell culture facilities, real-time PCR and DNA sequencing and high throughput genotyping.
+In addition, the pharmacology department operates an institutional Mass Spectrometry Core and Analytical Facility for the University of Mississippi Medical Center that houses a variety of HPLCs, GCs and two state-of-the-art LC/MS/MS instruments and the Institutional Genomics Core Facility.
+The pharmacology department is well equipped for confocal fluorescent imaging, ultrasound measurements of cardiac function, studies of mitochondrial energetics, EPR measurements of ROS, measurement of nitric oxide, patch clamp studies, molecular biology and cell culture facilities, real-time PCR and DNA sequencing and high throughput genotyping.
 In short, our students have access to the state-of-the-art instrumentation and methodologies necessary to be competitive after graduation from the program.

 2500 North State Street